jurraca/ASmapWorkshop/README.md

 ### Run the thing!

-You can run `kartograf` by clicking the green "Run" button at the top of this screen.
+If you forked [this app](https://replit.com/@jurraca/ASmapWorkshop) in Replit, you can run `kartograf` by clicking the green "Run" button at the top of this screen.
 You can follow the progress in the `Console` tab.

-You can also run it from the Shell, by running `nix develop` then `kartograf run map`.
+If you cloned this repo, you can run this in a shell by running `nix develop` then `./run map`.

 Data for each run is stored in a folder named by the Unix timestamp at which the run began.
 Source data is stored under `data/` and the run output under `out/`.
 If all goes well, at the end you'll have a `final_result.txt` located at `out/a_unix_timestamp/final_result.txt`.